jperon/lyluatex/lyluatex.md

 active.

 \lyOption{showfailed}{false}
 If LilyPond failed to produce a score and \option{showfailed} is set to `false` then the \LaTeX\ compilation will stop with an error.
+This error can be skipped, but nothing will be included in the document.
 If on the other hand
 \option{showfailed} is set to `true` only a warning is issued and a box with an informative text is typeset into the resulting document.